Australians: Language

 Although Australia has no official language, English has always been entrenched as the de facto national language.
 Australian English is a major variety of the language with a distinctive accent and lexicon, and differs slightly from other varieties of English in grammar and spelling.
 General Australian serves as the standard dialect.

 At the 2021 census, English was the only language spoken in the home for 72% of the population.
 The next most common languages spoken at home are Mandarin (2.7%), Arabic (1.4%), Vietnamese (1.3%), Cantonese (1.2%) and Punjabi (0.9%).
 Over 250 Indigenous Australian languages are thought to have existed at the time of first European contact, of which fewer than twenty are still in daily use by all age groups.
 About 110 others are spoken exclusively by older people.
 At the time of the 2006 census, 52,000 Indigenous Australians, representing 12% of the Indigenous population, reported that they spoke an Indigenous language at home.
 Australia has a sign language known as Auslan, which is the main language of about 10,112 deaf people who reported that they use Auslan language at home in the 2016 census.

 Religion

+Australia has no official religion; its Constitution prohibits the Commonwealth government, but not the states, from establishing one, or interfering with the freedom of religion.
+The Constitutional writers held that the Australian community was a Christian community and that Christianity was a portion of the English constitution that the colonists brought with them; the Commonwealth would in practice reflect Christianity regardless of whether explicit religious wording was included, while they also were concerned that unless prohibited the federal government might legislate on religious matters.